 On Saturday morning I called England for some company.
-I didn’t get through to my high school friend John, who has turned into the biggest fan of my blog, despite his ruined eyesight that leaves him only able to read two sentences at a time.
-I have taken to reading my stuff out loud to him, he gives me great feedback and it gives us a chance to talk.
+I didn’t get through to my high school friend David, who has turned into the biggest fan of my blog, despite his ruined eyesight that leaves him only able to read two sentences at a time.
+I have taken to reading my stuff out loud to him.
+He gives me great feedback and it gives us a chance to talk.

-We talked of inconsequential things.
-Her doings with her Quaker friends (an association she came to late in life, but of which I heartily approve), her vacation plans in the Isle of Wight, the status of the food in her refrigerator.
-Along the way she started to talk about my step-father Jim, but I interrupted her, saying that I did not want to hear about Jim.
+We talked of inconsequential things–her doings with her Quaker friends (an association she came to late in life, but of which I heartily approve), her vacation plans in the Isle of Wight, and the status of the food in her refrigerator.
+Along the way she started to talk about my stepfather Jim, but I interrupted her, saying that I did not want to hear about him.

 My relationship with Jim was more than strained.
 I have no idea what it was like when I was a young child, but I remember first meeting him.
-I didn’t realise at the time how nervous he was, at 28 years of age he was suddenly about to be a father of two boys from my mother’s previous marriage, and his relationship with us would surely make or break his relationship with our mother.
+I didn’t realise at the time how nervous he was.
+At 28 he was suddenly about to be a father of two boys from my mother’s previous marriage, and his relationship with us would surely make or break his relationship with our mother.

-He was desperate to find some way to find our approval Eventually he settled on playing with a model aircraft he had built out of a kit, a World War II Lancaster bomber.
+He was desperate to find some way to earn our approval.
+Eventually he settled on playing with a model aircraft he had built out of a kit, a World War II Lancaster bomber.
 I did not know what to make of this stranger, but he seemed well meaning.
 Enough to impress a memory on the mind of a three year old.

 Shortly afterwards, Jim came to me in my bedroom.
 He told me very seriously that he had to have a talk with me.
 Apparently sometimes grownups need some private time together, something about how babies are made.
 They know it is time to make babies when the man’s penis becomes stiff.
-I was left with the impression that this was something that could happen at any time, the man could notice his penis was stiff, and tell the woman that it was time for some private time.
-Like deer being in season.
+I was left with the impression that this could happen at any time — the man could notice his penis was stiff, and tell the woman that it was time for some private time.

 This was before their wedding, of which I have no memory.
 It had to wait a while, since they had trouble locating my mother’s first husband, my father, who had deserted us.
 They even had to hire a detective to burst into a room with him and his mistress, and demand he sign divorce papers admitting adultery or be photographed next time.
 The laws were different in those days.

-He did formally adopt us, I have the certificate even now.
-My mother’s occupation is listed as housewife, and his as farm labourer.
+He did formally adopt us.
+I have the certificate even now.
+My mother’s occupation is listed as housewife and his as farm labourer.
 I do not recall any farms near Crayford, but in later years he worked a succession of working class jobs.
 My mother once opened up to me that he always started well, but eventually became disillusioned with each job for lack of promotion, often just as he was on the verge of promotion.
-She had definitely married down, her father an engineer and factory owner, herself the product of an exclusive education until she dropped out of art school to have me.
+She had definitely married down.
+Her father was an engineer and factory owner, and she was the product of an exclusive education until she dropped out of art school to have me.